In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Gluten-Free Friendly, Soy-Free, Mediterranean, No Added Sugar, Protein Plus

-These crisp tacos remind Chef Brie of the ones sold on the streets of Southern California.
-Made with leafy kale, pickled jalapeños, and hearty protein, her version hits the mark on seasoning and flavor.
+These crisp tacos remind us of the ones sold on the streets of Southern California.
+Made with leafy kale, pickled jalapeños, and hearty protein, our version hits the mark on seasoning and flavor.

 In your bag

 - 4 or 5 sprigs organic fresh cilantro